Angie55/UC-Milestone-Project-0ne/README.md

 -	[Popper.js](https://popper.js.org/) – used through bootstrap for responsive navigation.

 ## Testing

+### Client goals/journey testing

+Clients can:

+- Easily figure out what the site is about.
+- Navigate easily as the navigation and movement throughout the website is predictable.
+- Find out more on the reasons for the website.
+- Recognise the aesthetic of a health and beauty website.
+- Easily find the well organised recipes.
+- They have options and an easy way to navigate between recipes.
+They can flip between recipes easily as well as easily get back to where they were.
+- Easily watch videos on every recipe page.
+- They can find out more about each vlogger with a link in the intro which does not take them away from the site.
+- See the same layout on each recipe page so become comfortable and familar quickly as they know what to expect.
+- They can see how basic the recipes are at a quick glance on the individual recipe pages.
+- They can see information on each ingredient to tell the user why it’s good.
+- They can use the back to top link to quickly go back up.
+- They get good clear feedback when hovering over navigation, buttons and links.
+- They can make contact and get feedback if they miss anything out on the form.

+### Manual Testing

 Manual testing was carried out on every page to test: